-One of those Quake events was the Red Annihilation in May of 1997.
+One of those Quake events was the Red Annihilation in May 1997.
 This is considered, by many, to be one of the first true esports competitions.
-The internet allowed for over 2000 entrants to face each other in one-on-one competitions in Quake before the field was eventually whittled down to just 16 players.
+The internet allowed for over 2000 entrants to face each other in one-on-one competitions in Quake.
+The field was eventually whittled down to just 16 players.

 These 16 players were flown into Atlanta, Georgia to compete at the Electronic Entertainment Expo at the World Congress Center.
-This event was viewed by spectators in person and online and received news coverage from newspapers and television networks.
-Dennis “Thresh” Fong earned the win, etching his place into history and earning the tournament’s grand prize; a Ferarri 328 GTS previously owned by Quake programmer John D. Carmack.
+This event was viewed by spectators in-person and online while receiving news coverage from newspapers and television networks.
+Dennis “Thresh” Fong earned the win, etching his place into history and earning the tournament’s grand prize.
+The grand prize was a Ferarri 328 GTS previously owned by Quake programmer John D. Carmack.

 Thresh became the first pro gamer, and was recognized as such in the Guinness World Records.
 He was also featured in Rolling Stone magazine and went on to be inducted into the ESL Hall of Fame.
-Thresh was a taste of things to come and he served as inspiration for gamers living in the stigma that video games, and especially esports, was a waste of time.
+Thresh was a taste of things to come.
+Serving as inspiration for gamers living in the stigma that video games were a waste of time.

 South Korea Enters the Game

-Quake was undoubtedly a milestone title for esports, but it would be Blizzard’s real-time strategy game Starcraft: Brood War, released just a year after Red Annihilation in 1998, that would lead the charge.
-From 1997 to 1999 Asia was hit by a period of financial crisis, and South Korea was one of the countries most affected alongside Indonesia and Thailand.
+Quake was undoubtedly a milestone for esports, but it would be Blizzard’s Starcraft: Brood War that would lead the charge.
+From 1997 to 1999, Asia was hit by a period of financial crisis, and South Korea was one of the countries most affected.
 Money was tight, and families were forced to seek cheaper and more accessible entertainment.
-Fortunately for South Koreans, the arrival of high-speed internet led to the rise of net-cafes known as “PC Bangs”, which offered its patrons the opportunity to play video games at a very affordable rate.
+This led to the rise of net-cafes known as “PC Bangs.”
+PC Bangs offered the opportunity to play video games at an affordable rate.

 During the financial crisis, PC Bangs became a place to hang out and socialize with friends, often by playing cooperative or competitive titles.
-This is still true today, with PC Bangs and esports part of South Korean culture as a result of this period.
-Starcraft: Brood War was released just at the right time, and appealed to the nation’s interest in activities that tested their ability to think and react rapidly.
+Starcraft: Brood War was released at the perfect time.
+The game appealed to the nation’s interest in activities that tested their ability to think and react rapidly.
 Starcraft went from a game in PC Bangs to a national obsession.

 Esports Explode into the 21st Century

-All of the pieces were in place for esports to take another big step forward in the 2000’s.
+All the pieces were in place for esports to take another big step forward in the 2000s.
 Video games and online gaming continued to grow in popularity.
-Internet cafes started popping up around the world, giving video game players the opportunity to play multiplayer games on high powered PCs they may not have been able to afford in their own homes at the time.
+Internet cafes started popping up around the world.
+This gave video game players the opportunity to play multiplayer games on high powered PCs they may not have been able to afford in their own homes.
 This gradually changed too, as home computers kept becoming more powerful and less expensive.

 Twitch Brings Competitive Gaming to the Masses